-Classified employees not under contract are expected to give due written notice that will permit the Charter School to conduct a search for a suitable replacement.
+Classified employees not under contract are expected to give due written notice that will permit the District to conduct a search for a suitable replacement.
 Generally speaking, the Board expects a two week notice.

 All resignations should be in writing.
-[ALTERNATIVE 1 Requests for resignation shall be transmitted to the Board as part of the regular personnel report.]
-[ALTERNATIVE TWO the Board has delegated authority to the Executive Director to accept such resignations, and the Board will subsequently be provided notice as part of the regular personnel report.]
+Requests for resignation shall be transmitted to the Board as part of the regular personnel report.

-[OPTIONAL]: Any classified personnel who, without approval or without taking leave, does not show up for work for more than \\\\\ consecutive days will be considered to have abandoned his or her position, and shall be deemed to have resigned.
+[OPTIONAL]: Any classified personnel who, without approval or without taking leave, does not show up for work for more than consecutive days will be considered to have abandoned his or her position, and shall be deemed to have resigned.